 1 9 9 8 (USA)

-Upon arrival in Civil War America, he finds work as the butler for President Abraham Lincoln (Dann Florek) and his wife, Mary Todd (Christine Estabrook).
+Upon arrival in Civil War America, he finds work as the butler for President Abraham Lincoln (Dann Florek), a fool, and his wife, Mary Todd (Christine Estabrook), a horny shrew.
+A drunken General Grant (Kelly Connell) lurched about.

 Some of the best comedy is mined from painful truths – and American slavery is one of the most painful of all – but it requires intelligence and wit, neither of which were in abundant supply on this short-lived show.